-Australian racing driver, Will Power deserved his place in the historic motorsport's books by winning the IndyCar Series title in 2014 and by becoming the first Australian who won the premier American open-wheel racing series.
+Australian racing driver Will Power deserved his place in the historic motorsport's books by winning the IndyCar Series title in 2014 and becoming the first Australian who won the premier American open-wheel racing series.
 Prior to his title-winning season, Power was the IndyCar vice-champion for three years in a row (2010-2012).
+His another historic moment came in 2018 when he won Indianapolis 500, becoming the first Australian to do that.

 Earlier in a career, his first American success was the 2006 Champ Car Rookie of the Year award.
 Before chasing the glory in the US, Power competed in Australia and Europe, winning the 2000 Queensland Formula Ford title and 2002 Australian Drivers' Championship title.